Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

 \subsubsection{Demand}

-\textbf{Total demand} The total demand of industry $i$ at time $t$, denoted $d_{i}(t)$, is the sum of the demand from all its customers,
+\paragraph{Total demand} The total demand of industry $i$ at time $t$, denoted $d_{i}(t)$, is the sum of the demand from all its customers,

-where $O_{ij}^d(t)$ is the intermediate demand from industry $i$ to industry $j$, $c_{i}^d(t)$ is the total demand from households and $f_{i}^d(t)$ denotes exogenous demand.
-The superscript $d$ refers to \textit{desired}, as each customer's demand may or may not be met under the imposed shocks.\\
+where $O_{ij}^d(t)$ is the intermediate demand from industry $i$ to industry $j$, $c_{i}^d(t)$ is the total demand from households and $f_{i}^d(t)$ denotes other demand from governments, non-profits, investments, and exports.
+The superscript $d$ refers to \textit{desired}, as customer demand may not be met under the imposed shocks.\\

-\textbf{Household demand} The household demand for good $i$ is,
+\paragraph{Household demand} The household demand for good $i$ is,

 where $\theta_{i}(t)$ is the household preference coefficient, denoting the share of good $i$ in the aggregate household demand $\tilde{c}^d(t)$.
 Before the pandemic, the share of good $i$ in total household consumption can be computed using the available data $\theta_{i}(0) = \textstyle c_{i}(0) / \sum_{j} c_{j}(0)$ (Table \ref{tab:overview_initial_states}).
-As household demand for good $i$ changes under the demand shocks induced by the pandemic $\epsilon_{i}^D(t)$, the consumption preference evolves dynamically according to,
+As household demand for good $i$ changes under the household demand shocks induced by the pandemic $\kappa_{i}^D(t)$, the consumption preference evolves dynamically according to,

-The aggregate reduction in household demand caused by the pandemic shock is $\textstyle 1 - \sum_i \theta_{i}(0) (1-\epsilon_{i}^D(t))$.
+The aggregate reduction in household demand caused by the pandemic shock is $\textstyle \tilde{\kappa}^D(t) = 1 - \sum_i \theta_{i}(0) (1-\kappa_{i}^D(t))$.
 However, households have the choice to save all the money they are not spending ($\Delta s = 1$), or to spend all their money on goods of other industries ($\Delta s = 0$).
 We can thus redefine the aggregate reduction in household demand shock as,

 where $\Delta s$ is the household savings rate.
-Aggregate household demand $\tilde{c}_t^d$ evolves according to the consumption function coined by Muellbauer \citep{muellbauer2020} and modified by Pichler et al. \citep{pichler2022},
+Aggregate household demand $\tilde{c}_t^d$ evolves according to following consumption function \citep{muellbauer2020,pichler2022},

-where $\tilde{\epsilon}^D(t)$ is the aggregate reduction in household demand, $\rho$ is the time constant of the autoregressive processes, $m$ is the (pre-pandemic) share of labor income used by the households to consume goods, $\tilde{l}(t)$ is the aggregated labor income and $\tilde{l}^p(t)$ is an estimation of permanent income.
-Nominally, the aggregated labor income would be computed as $\tilde{l}(t) = \textstyle \sum_i l_i$.
+where $\tilde{\kappa}^D(t)$ is the aggregate reduction in household demand, $\rho$ is the adjustment speed of the aggregate household consumption, $m$ is the (pre-pandemic) share of labor income used by the households to consume goods, computed as $m = \sum c_i(0) / l_i(0) = 0.86$ for Belgium, $\tilde{l}(t)$ is the aggregated labor income and $\tilde{l}^p(t)$ is an estimation of permanent income.
+Nominally, the aggregated labor income would be computed as $\tilde{l}(t) = \textstyle \sum l_i(t)$.
 However, a government may choose to compensate a fraction $b(t)$ of the income losses.
-Hence, $\tilde{l}(t)$ in Eq. \ref{eq:consumption} is replaced by,
+Hence, $\tilde{l}(t)$ in Eq.~\eqref{eq:consumption} is equal to,

 Pessimistic expectations of permanent income may contribute to reduced demand \citep{muellbauer2020} and evolve dynamically during the pandemic.
 We assume income expectations are initially reduced to the labor income under the imposed labor supply shocks.
 Income expectations then gradually rise depending on the household's expectations of a quick V-shaped recovery versus a prolonged L-shaped recession.
 Mathematically this can be expressed as,